gridsmartercities/aws-lambda-decorators/CONTRIBUTING.md

 # Contributing

+If you want to contribute to this project, please submit an issue describing your proposed change.
+We will responde to you as soon as we can.

-If you want to contribute to this project, fork this Github repo and clone the fork locally.
-Install the requirements in a python3 virtual environment, using pip/pip3:
+If you want to work on that change, fork this Github repo and clone the fork locally.
+Install the requirements in a python3 virtual environment, using the appropriate version of pip:

 `pip install -r requirements.txt`

-Before submitting the PR, please ensure that:
+Before submitting a PR, please ensure that:

 - you run [__Bandit__](https://pypi.org/project/bandit/) for security checking and all checks are passing: